webstormrage/unfair-warcraft/README.md

 Lua script for unfair warcraft.
 Inspired by [Болькрафт](https://www.youtube.com/playlist?list=PLZT7fvvYlYfhqWJBWzJoLQxconfz1lHPq).

 ## Modes
+Modes are buffs for Buffed Player (default Player 2), or debuffs for Enemies of Buffed Player.

 ### Epic drop
 Buffed player has a chance to get epic item or 1-6 books for hero stats from killing neutrals